Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 Dev Log

+Display the folder structure of a directory in a tree-like format.

 Directory tree structure overview

 The directory tree structure is a visual representation that helps users understand the organization of files and directories